 The school will, in most circumstances, endeavour to discuss all concerns about their children with parents.
-There may, however, be exceptional circumstances when the school will discuss concerns with Children's Social Care and/or the Police without parental knowledge.
+There may, however, be exceptional circumstances when the school will discuss concerns with CHAT and/or the Police without parental knowledge.
 The school will, of course, always aim to maintain a positive relationship with all parents.